Waters We Explore

 While it is listed on most maps as the “Falls River”, it’s name was officially changed to the Fall River in the mid-1980’s.
 Although the Fall River requires a hike to reach it within Yellowstone National Park, it’s remoteness, lack of pressure and always hungry trout make it well worth the effort.

+The headwaters of the Fall River start at Beula Lake inside Yellowstone and is a mixture of meadows and canyon sections.
+Trout in the Fall River are mostly rainbow and cutthroat averaging 9 to 15-inches.
 In Terrace and Rainbow Falls (aka the canyon section), the water runs swifter and holds plenty of quality fishing.
 The average rate of descent is more than 50 feet/mile.
 These canyons are often deep and picturesque creating a memorable backdrop.

 Further down river in the forested meadow, clients can expect to begin catching rainbows and cutbows in addition to the cutthroat.
 As expected, the river is slower moving and more difficult to fool the fish because the trout can get a good look at your fly.
 However, this area tends to produce the largest fish.
 Here, the river flows over a bed of basalt lava for about 6 miles and wading can be difficult because the rocks are slick.
 We ask clients to be more mindful about their footing and balance while in this section.